 Industry overview 2022 of The Malaysian Health supplements market

 Market growth by product category

-Retail sales of herbal/traditional supplements, vitamins, pediatric vitamins, and dietary supplements grew at a slower rate of around 5.0 percent over the last decade, falling short of the industry average of 7.0 percent.
+Over the past ten years, retail sales of vitamins, dietary supplements, herbal/traditional supplements, and pediatric vitamins have grown at a slower rate of approximately 5.0 percent, falling short of the industry average of 7.0 percent.

+Industry overview 2022 of The Malaysian Health supplements market